pagkly/Zed/Investopedia3/National Association of Realtors (NAR) Definition.md

 ## NAR Research Division

 There is a research division that collects and disseminates real estate data and conducts economic analysis.
-Delivery of this information takes place via [press releases](https://www.investopedia.com/terms/p/pressrelease.asp), reports, presentations, and daily blog posts about the overall economy and housing market.
+Delivery of this information takes place via [[press releases]](https://www.investopedia.com/terms/p/pressrelease.asp), reports, presentations, and daily blog posts about the overall economy and housing market.

-Well-known national and regional housing statistics include existing home sales, [pending home sales index](https://www.investopedia.com/terms/p/pending-home-sales-index.asp) and the housing [affordability index](https://www.investopedia.com/terms/a/affordability-index.asp).
+Well-known national and regional housing statistics include existing home sales, [[pending home sales index]](https://www.investopedia.com/terms/p/pending-home-sales-index.asp) and the housing [[affordability index]](https://www.investopedia.com/terms/a/affordability-index.asp).
 The organization releases existing home sales monthly, providing national and regional price and volume statistics.
 The data is for the past 12 months along with annual totals going back three years.
 It is broken down into existing single-family homes, condos and co-ops.
 The first week of each month, the NAR releases the pending home sales index, considered a leading indicator for housing activity.
 The index measures signed real estate contracts for existing single-family homes, condos and co-ops.
 The housing affordability index measures whether a typical family earns enough income to qualify for a mortgage loan on an average home based on recent monthly price and income data.

-The NAR also provides a host of [research reports](https://www.investopedia.com/terms/r/research-report.asp), including a monthly report on [foot traffic](https://www.investopedia.com/terms/f/foot-traffic.asp), which attempts to predict future sales trends.
+The NAR also provides a host of [[research reports]](https://www.investopedia.com/terms/r/research-report.asp), including a monthly report on [[foot traffic]](https://www.investopedia.com/terms/f/foot-traffic.asp), which attempts to predict future sales trends.
 Others are local market reports, which analyze a host of data, and a confidence index.

 ## Strategic Plan and Benefits